NMGIS/24-7-Supermarket-Map/CONTRIBUTING.md

 - Create a branch

--Make commits to main.js in the following style
+- Make commits to main.js in the following style

             {
             value: "",